EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-trafficaction/vpn-trafficaction.md

 Provide single sign-on to the web application.
 Possible values: ON, OFF

+<b>HDX</b>
+Provide hdx proxy to the ICA traffic
+Possible values: ON, OFF

 <b>formSSOAction</b>
 Name of the form-based single sign-on profile.
 Form-based single sign-on allows users to log on one time to all protected applications in your network, instead of requiring them to log on separately to access each one.